KDVN/doc/kdvn_openerp_guide.rst

 **Quotation**
 -------------

-	When you choose  “Quotation” (by click Project & Contract, then Quotation), the follow screen will appear.
+	When you choose  â€œQuotationâ€� (by click Project & Contract, then Quotation), the follow screen will appear.
-Quotation – List view screen
+Quotation â€“ List view screen

 .. image:: kdvnstatic/1_IMG_qoutation.png

-In the Search Area, user can find the information about the needed quotation or other related information such as Quotation number, Client, Job number, Contract number, … By click the dropdown button, user can filter/group data by many criteria.
+In the Search Area, user can find the information about the needed quotation or other related information such as Quotation number, Client, Job number, Contract number, â€¦ By click the dropdown button, user can filter/group data by many criteria.

 Currently, there is one report in Quotation section, user can select a quotation, then choose Report/Form to print the report: Quotation List.